How to Build a Hamburger Menu in React

 size="30px" color="black"/>

-7. Lastly, render the Hamburger variable within the return statement of the MobileNavigation component:
+7. Lastly, render the Hamburger variable within the MobileNavigation component.
+Your code should be similar to the following:

 //MobileNavigation.js